-Governments can help encourage the start-up of SHEs, their further development and help to safeguard their integrity as genuine SHEs but the State must not become directly involved in the running of enterprises.
-Any over-reliance upon the State by SHEs is always counter-productive because it takes away their essential sovereignty and negates democratic control.
-Those wishing to support SHEs, including governments, non-governmental organizations (NGOs) or any other agencies, need to take great care not to destroy the ‘self-help mindset’, for without it SHEs predictably perish or mutate.
-Leaders of SHEs need to guard against accepting ‘hand-outs’ from any source because these can easily become suffocating patronage.
+Governments can help encourage the start-up of co-ops, their further development and help to safeguard their integrity as genuine co-ops but the State must not become directly involved in the running of co-ops.
+Any over-reliance upon the State by co-ops is always counter-productive because it takes away their essential sovereignty and negates democratic control.
+Those wishing to support co-ops, including governments, non-governmental organizations (NGOs) or any other agencies, need to take great care not to destroy the ‘self-help mindset’, for without it co-ops predictably perish or mutate.
+Leaders of co-ops need to guard against accepting ‘hand-outs’ from any source because these can easily become suffocating patronage.
 Leaders need to be able to distinguish between what helps to foster self-help and what will undermine the very purpose of their enterprises.

-Typically, most damaging for SHEs is when the State fails to provide a progressive and up-to-date legislative framework.
-Internationally, sound advice is available as to the detailed requirements for drafting progressive laws to support the advancement of SHEs and putting in place such a body of law can be the prelude to creating a new wave of SHEs.
-Crucially, the law should provide protection of the various names of the different types of self-help enterprise (for example: ‘credit union’, ‘building society’, ‘cooperative’), and the misuse of these terms by enterprises that are clearly not bona-fide SHEs.
-The principal obstacle for SHEs to overcome is within the realm of public policy, where ‘self-help solutions’ ought to be considered the ‘first option’ rather than being the last resort.
+Typically, most damaging for co-ops is when the State fails to provide a progressive and up-to-date legislative framework.
+Internationally, sound advice is available as to the detailed requirements for drafting progressive laws to support the advancement of co-ops and putting in place such a body of law can be the prelude to creating a new wave of co-ops.
+Crucially, the law should provide protection of the various names of the different types of self-help enterprise (for example: ‘credit union’, ‘building society’, ‘cooperative’), and prevent the misuse of these terms by enterprises that are clearly not bona-fide co-ops.
+The principal obstacle for co-ops to overcome is within the realm of public policy, where ‘self-help solutions’ ought to be considered the ‘first option’ rather than being the last resort.

 Education and training gaps

-Currently, much of what is offered as being education and training in respect of SHEs is little more than the repetition of theories about them.
-Much of the training provided often comprises nothing more than a series of statements outlining the theoretical advantages of SHEs and extraordinarily little by way of advancing the important ‘hard skills’ that are actually required to run them.
-What little education that is supplied is often delivered without any attention being given to the development of the essential the skills, attitudes, and systems that are vital to their success.
-The people involved in running SHEs need to be provided with the tools they need if they are to run successful enterprises.
-To attempt to teach anything about SHEs without providing a good understanding of the ‘self-help' model of enterprise is like trying to teach medicine without students having a grounding in human anatomy.
+Currently, much of what is offered as being education and training in respect of co-ops is little more than the repetition of theories about them.
+Much of the training provided often comprises a series of statements outlining the theoretical advantages of co-ops and extraordinarily little by way of advancing the important ‘hard skills’ that are actually required to run them.
+What little education that is supplied is often delivered without any attention being given to the development of those skills, attitudes and systems, which are vital to their success.
+The people involved in running co-ops need to be provided with the tools they must have to run successful enterprises.
+To attempt to teach anything about co-ops without providing a good understanding of the ‘self-help' model of enterprise is like trying to teach medicine without students having a grounding in human anatomy.